Updated June 2022

 Need new gear?
-You don’t have to turn to online shops for your rope, draws, or cams.
-There are spots around town that can help you get on belay sooner than you think.
+You don’t have go online for your ropes, draws, or cams, or your surf board, sex wax, and leash.
+There are spots around Lisbon that can help you get on the rock, or on the waves, sooner than you think.

 – Most SportZone locations will have some basic climbing equipment – think chalk, maybe a few leftover quickdraws, and, if you’re lucky, a rope.
-The closest one to Lisbon city center is in the Amoreiras shopping mall (you can get here by metro or bus too).
-DIRECTIONS There are plenty of others – just check their website, they want to sell you something.
+The closest one to Lisbon city center is in the Amoreiras shopping mall (you can get here bus or walk over from Marques Pombal in about 10-15 minutes).
+Av.
+Eng.
+Duarte Pacheco 2037, 1070-103 Lisboa.
+There are plenty of others — just check their website, they want to sell you something.

 Surfing Gear in Lisbon